An Oregon Trail Family Style Unit Study for Primary Homeschool Learners

 Be sure to follow my Pinterest board US History: Westward Expansion for more great hands-on activities and ideas for your Oregon Trail unit study!

-And most importantly, pin this post so you can refer back to it during your Oregon Trail unit study.
+And most importantly, pin this post so you can refer back to it during your Oregon Trail Primary unit study.